How To Get Past Gatekeepers: 6 Expert Strategies

 4. Check if you’re connected

 The brilliant thing about social media is that you can use search tools to identify the key people you should be trying to start a conversation with.
 Here’s where LinkedIn can come in really handy.
 Say you want to speak with the VP of Sales, the Marketing Director or the CEO of a particular company.
-Go on LinkedIn and do an advanced search on those titles and that company.
+Go to LinkedIn and do an advanced search on those titles and the company.
 Doing so will call up a list of individuals who match these criteria.

 The next thing to do is to see whether you are already connected to them on social media.
 If the two of you are not connected, find out whether you have any connections in common with them.
 This is huge.
-We all know that when you are introduced or recommended by someone, that third party introduction brings so much credibility.
+We all know that when you are introduced or recommended by someone, that third-party introduction brings so much credibility.

 5. Reach out